geospatialeco/GEARS/Intro_RS_Lab8.md

 //Add to map
 Map.addLayer(VV1.addBands(VV2).addBands(VV3), {min: -12, max: -7}, 'Season composite');
 ```
-11. Now try the same for VH, and try mixing VV and VH in a RGB composite
+12. Now try the same for VH
+13. Experiment with mixing VV and VH in a RGB composite
-12. Think about how this information differs to the optical data you have used so far, and how it could compliment it.
+14. Think about how this information differs to the optical data you have used so far, and how it could compliment it.
 -------

 ### Thank you